Martin A. Hansen: Works

 Hansen was commissioned by Danmarks Radio to write a story to be read over the air and he eventually produced his novel The Liar (Danish: Løgneren).
 It was written as a series of diary entries from the perspective of Johannes Vig, an unreliable narrator and anti-hero who lies and manipulates the people close to him.
 The story follows Vig and his life on the island of Sandø in post-war Denmark.
 The first section was narrated by actor Pouel Kern and aired over the radio in 1950.
 The novel was later released as a serial in the Danish newspaper Berlingske, and eventually published as a book in its entirety.
 In 1970, the work was converted into a film, which was written and directed by Knud Leif Thomsen.

 His 1952 novel, Orm og Tyr, details Scandinavia's transition from Norse paganism to Christianity and the duality of the region's resulting traditions.
 The novel's title is a reference to a legend in which a snake wraps itself around a village's church and the villagers are forced to raise a bull to fight it off.
-In the legend, the bull defeats the snake but is poisoned by its venom and dies on the steps in front of the church once the villagers regain access to their place of warship.
+In the legend, the bull defeats the snake but is poisoned by its venom and dies on the steps in front of the church once the villagers regain access to their place of worship.